 - Typing the function directly in a cell

 - Using Excel function Argument dialogue box.

 It`s a good practice to use the Excel function argument dialogue box to write the function name with arguments.
-To find the function argument dialogue box, press on the formulas tab on top and select any formula from there you will see a box will appear.
-Here in this example, I showed the NETWORKDAYS function with its available arguments.
+In order to find the function argument dialogue box, press on the formulas tab on top and select any formula from there you will see a box will appear.
+Now, in this example, I showed the NETWORKDAYS function with its available arguments.

-The best part of using the function argument dialogue box is, you can insert the arguments by knowing them properly.
-So before inserting any arguments, you actually know what you are performing.
+The best part of using the function argument dialogue box is that you can insert the arguments by knowing them properly.
+So, before inserting any arguments, you actually know what you are performing.